florisla/docs/compose/02-volumes.md

 Volumes
 ===================

-Your application lives only if containers remain alive.
-If you want to make data storage persistent use volumes.
+Your application lives only as long as its containers remain running.
+To make data storage persistent, you have to use volumes.

 How?
-Nothing change here:
+Nothing changes here:

 ```
 docker-compose up -d